Code of Ethics

 Authorship of the work

 The contribution must indicate the authorship of the work.
-All those who have contributed significantly to the conception, organisation, realisation and re-elaboration of the research underlying the contribution must be indicated as co-authors.
+All those who have contributed significantly to the conception, organisation, realisation and reworking of the research underlying the contribution must be indicated as co-authors.
 In the case of contributions by several authors, the share of each author must be shown at the end of the work.

 Use of Artificial Intelligence or Large Language Models